kateleahy/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-this is a test repo
+this is the required repo for the coursera class